vercel/swr-site/pages/docs/mutation.md

 ## Mutate Based on Current Data

-Sometimes, you want to update a part of your data.
-So you need to get the current data first for the mutation.
+Sometimes, you want to update a part of your data based on the current data.

 With `mutate`, you can pass an async function which will receive the current cached value, if any, and let you return an updated document.